RachelPotter/epidemic_network_game_manuscript_code/README.md

 # Contact
-This repository and the material is created by [@ceyhuneksin].
+This repository and the material is created by [@ceyhuneksin](ceyhuneksin@gmail.com).
 Please contact for any questions and comments.